Back to all articles

 Colombia Visa & Work Permit Complete Guide 2026

 Colombia has rapidly emerged as one of the top destinations for digital nomads and expats.
-Medellín in particular is globally recognized for its spring-like climate, excellent infrastructure, and vibrant nomad community.
+Medellín is globally recognized for its spring-like climate ("the City of Eternal Spring"), excellent infrastructure, and vibrant nomad community — with some of the most affordable living costs among major cities.

 Colombia's Visa System